davidar/peruse/test/ehow-2.md

+---
-# How to Throw a Graduation Party on a Budget (with Pictures)
+title: How to Throw a Graduation Party on a Budget (with Pictures)
+author: Gina Roberts-Grey
+lang: en
+---

 [![][1]]